|

 Conditions of use

-PragTic is a freeware intended just for research purposes.
+PragTic in the freeware version is intended just for research purposes.

 It is not expected to be used for any commercial computation and if it is used in such a way,